Instructions Reference

 #The separator Attribute

 When select evaluates to a sequence of multiple items, separator controls how they are joined.
-The default separator is a single space in XSLT 2.0+ (it was undefined in XSLT 1.0, which only took the first item).
+The default separator is a single space in XSLT 2.0+.
+In XSLT 1.0 this was undefined, and only the first item was used.

 <!-- Input: multiple <tag> children -->